 S: Statistics Austria.
 1) Statistical correction of Census 2001 data by 10,545 for annual average.
-2) Statistical correction: elimination of inconsistences of balace of birth according to natural population development in the central population register (POPREG) and stock-flow
+2) Statistical correction: elimination of inconsistences of balace of birth according to natural population development in the central population register (POPREG) and stock-flow Currently the Expert Council on Integration to the Ministry of the Interior is proposing to promote take-up of Austrian citizenship by making naturalisation more accessible under certain conditions.
+The political debate is heated on this issue but the majority of political parties appear to be in favour.

-The net effect of the diverging developments of migration, balance of births over deaths and naturalisations, on the number of citizens in Austria continues to be positive (+24,700).
-However, the number of Austrian citizens is starting to decline in 2009, in the main because of restrictions on the acquisition of citizenship.
-In 2010, the number of Austrians declined by 3,500 to 7,477,700.
+The net effect of the diverging developments of migration, balance of births over deaths and naturalisations, on the number of citizens in Austria continues to be positive (+33,200).
+However, the number of Austrian citizens started to decline in 2009, in the main because of restrictions on the acquisition of citizenship.
+In 2011, the number of Austrians declined by 3,400 to 7,474,300.
 In contrast, the number of foreigners continues to rise.
-In 2010, the foreign population increased by 28,200 to 910,000.
-The proportion of foreigners in the total population has as a consequence risen to 10.8 percent.
+In 2011, the foreign population increased by 36,600 to 946,600.
+The proportion of foreigners in the total population has as a consequence risen to 11.2 % in 2011, after 10.8 percent a year ago.
+(Figure 21)